 The Overwatch 2 x Street Fighter 6 collaboration goes live on May 20 | Image: Blizzard Entertainment

-We prefer to run an ad-free site, so this post may contain affiliate links.
+We are an ad-free site, so this post may contain affiliate links.
 If you wish to support us and use these links to buy something, we may earn a commission.
-Learn more here.
-You can also support us by subscribing to our YouTube channel!
+Our disclosures explain more.
+You can also support us by subscribing to our YouTube channel or making us a Preferred Source on Google!

 A couple of weeks ago, Blizzard Entertainment revealed a Street Fighter 6 (review) collaboration for Overwatch 2.
 The initial announcement trailer was a slick animation, but we didn’t get to see how the costumes would look in-game.
 The gloves are now off, with a gameplay trailer revealing how the characters look in their Street Fighter 6 costumes, and it’s awesome.
 Widowmaker is a very fitting Cammy, while Soldier: 76 makes for a convincing Guile.
 I personally love Winston as Blanka and Sigma as M. Bison, but something tells me Juno as Chun-Li and Kiriko as Juri will probably be the most popular costumes.
 Rounding off the collaboration event is Hanzo as Ryu and Zenyatta as Dhalsim.